 However, those terms have been around a while, and the legacy means there are usually some common threads.

-Definitions of marketing usually include some aspect of understanding needs, creating a customer or defining a market.
+Definitions of marketing usually include some aspects of understanding needs, creating a customer or defining a market.
 Definitions of PR often count words like credibility, reputation and third-party validation.

 Yet descriptions of agile, which I have seen instituted as a very precise software development process (see graphic below), are all over the map in marketing.
 In fact, one of the sources included below cites The State of Agile Marketing in 2016, which concludes as much.